Bad Girls All-Star Battle season 2: Twerk It Out

 As the episode starts Sarah, Tiana, and Rocky discuss what's to come and that they will eventually have to vote each other out.
 Nancy feels lonely since Camilla is eliminated.
 Elease feels relieved since Camilla is gone, and feels she can be trusted within her alliance.
 Elease states Rocky is her target.
 Mehgan and Nancy all believe Rocky is only keeping Sarah and Tiana around, because she has an athletic advantage.
 The girls arrive to the Battle Challenge "Bad Girls Pentathlon".
 The first event orders the girls to twerk as fast as possible with pedometers on their back, a luggage toss, hurdle jump in heels, stiletto standing, and a money booth.

 Unsurprisingly, Rocky wins the pentathlon.
 Tiana discusses how she believes Elease would be disloyal to their alliance if she had won, in which Shelly thinks otherwise.
-Rocky and Shelly get into an heated argument over.
+Rocky and Shelly get into a heated argument over.
 In the kitchen Tiana asks Elease who would she had put up for nomination and Elease states she'd choose someone from the Red and Gold alliance.
 Confiding in Rocky, Tiana tells her of Elease's statement, which persuades Rocky to nominate Elease.
 During a trip to the club, two guys ask Nancy and Sarah to dance for them and begin to throw money, Rocky begins to collect some of the money thrown on the floor, that causes Nancy to confront Rocky about it.
 Rocky unsure whom to nominate is stuck between Elease, Mehgan, and Nancy to go up for nomination.
 Worried she'll be nominated, Mehgan convinces Rocky not to nominate her, Rocky in return asks Mehgan to vow she won't nominate her anytime.
 Rocky decides to nominate Nancy and Elease, which worries Elease.
 Mehgan tells Elease that she won't vote for her to go home during a conversation in the closet.
 During eliminations, Ray J asks Elease to plead her case and she states "[Rocky] She plays dirty and shady" which causes a small argument between the two.
 Elease is eliminated from the competition with a unanimous decision.